After We Præy is:

 “We get asked about the name all the time,” smirks Dan, the one to bring the band name to the table.
 “It started out as a lot of band names do--I thought ‘Prey’ or ‘Pray’ sounded cool.
 But I couldn’t decide between the two.
 And then I remembered the latin ‘æ’ symbol I’d seen here and there.
 Not only did I think the combo made a great band name, but it also made a perfect band logo.”

 However, ‘Præy’ by itself brought with it an unexpected connotation inspiration.
 “Once I had the words conjoined,” remembers Dan, “I started to realize that there was a relationship between them.
 I was going through a lot of life changes like moving across the world and starting a family.
-All that had me reflecting a lot and also thinking about intention.
+All that had me reflecting and thinking about intention.
 How my actions affect other people and if the way I live my life actually upholds my beliefs and values.”

 So the band name became the question: What happens after we pray and after we prey?
 In other words, do our actions always match our intentions and do we always consider the implications of our actions?